xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n076 - **Number Of Occurrences** Check alternative solutions, ones that aren't using filter!

 n078 - **Flatten** DIDN'T SOLVED IT AT FIRST TRY!!!!!
 The method flat() is not yet implemented in most browsers.
 You gotta do it without it!
 Try again

+n080 - **Smallest value of an array** DIDN'T SOLVED IT AT FIRST TRY!!!!!
+Don't bother with sorting, get the minimum value (with other ways).